 Volunteer – Trail Projects

-The THE 2020 TRAIL & CAMPSITE WORK TRIPS have been CANCELLED due to the pandemic.
-Contact Tim Drescher for further information.
+The THE 2020 TRAIL & CAMPSITE WORK TRIPS were CANCELLED due to the pandemic.
+Contact Tim Drescher for further information for 2021.
 Work trips were to have been held: July 17 - 19: Upper Cataract Lake (Eagles Nest Wilderness) July 31 - Aug 2: Lake Constantine (Holy Cross Wilderness) August 14 - 16: Missouri Lakes (Holy Cross Wilderness) August 28 - 30: Slate Lakes (Eagles Nest Wilderness)